-Alex Jurkiewicz, senior site reliability engineer at Lightspeed, explains how Spacelift has helped his team expand their Infrastructure-as-Code capabilities and work better together across global time zones.
+Alex Jurkiewicz, senior site reliability engineer at Lightspeed, spoke to us about how Spacelift has helped his team expand their Infrastructure-as-Code (IaC) capabilities and work better together across global time zones.

-Our own simple tool didn’t give us a lot of control or visibility about changes.
-Developers made changes directly on their local machines, and our tool logged those changes, without any way of standardizing access or changes to infrastructure.
+Lightspeed’s simple tool didn’t give them much control or visibility regarding changes.
+Developers made changes directly on their local machines, and the tool logged those changes, with no way of standardizing access or changes to infrastructure.

-It didn’t give us the more advanced functionality we were after, either; things like privilege levels for accounts accessing our cloud infrastructure, or the ability to audit or do security scans of our Terraform code before we made changes.
-That’s why we decided it was time to look for something that better suited our needs.
+Neither did it provide the more advanced functionality required either — things like privilege levels for accounts accessing our cloud infrastructure and the ability to audit or do security scans of Terraform code before changes were made.
+It was time to look for something that better suited Lightspeed’s needs.

-The other way we use Spacelift is as a continuous delivery platform for applications.
-We’re deploying production changes to our application code with Spacelift and it works extremely well for us.
-We deploy our serverless applications directly with Spacelift too, running AWS DynamoDB and AppSync.
+The other way Lightspeed uses Spacelift is as a continuous delivery platform for applications.
+It works extremely well for deploying production changes to application code.
+Lightspeed deploys its serverless applications directly with Spacelift too, running AWS DynamoDB and AppSync.

-Being able to move beyond that and standardize on Spacelift, which really fits into any workflow we want, has had a huge positive effect on our error rate and the lead time for changes.
+Being able to move beyond that and standardize on Spacelift, which really fits into any workflow they want has had a massively positive effect on Lightspeed’s error rate and the lead time for changes.

 Beyond that, it’s been fantastic to be able to provide standards for infrastructure across the whole company division.
 “We can apply policies like ‘every Amazon resource must include one of these tags’.
 If anyone tries to submit a pull request which doesn’t have a tagged resource there’ll be an error and they can just go and fix that themselves,” Alex explains.
 It is automating a considerable amount of manual work and getting rid of a lot of the toil involved in managing infrastructure systems.